CosmWasm/cw-plus/contracts/cw721-base/README.md

 This allows you to use custom `HandleMsg` and `QueryMsg` with your additional calls, but then use the underlying implementation for the standard cw721 messages you want to support.
 The same with `QueryMsg`.
-You will most likely want to write a custom, domain-specific `init`.
+You will most likely want to write a custom, domain-specific `instantiate`.

 **TODO: add example when written**